-This is one of the most common questions we receive from founders before each one of our InnMind VC pitching events on Zoom.
-So, in order to help you out, below we’ll cover how to prepare for a pitch in a way that significantly increases your chances of making a good impression and attracting investors.
+This is one of the most common questions we receive from founders before each one of our InnMind VC Pitching Sessions.
+So, in order to help you out, below we’ll cover how to prepare for your investor pitch in a way that significantly increases your chances of making a good impression and attracting funding.

-Before we start - submit the form below to get a FREE template of a startup investment pitchdeck composed by InnMind experts & VC Professionals!
+Here you can get templates of a startup investment pitchdeck composed by InnMind experts & VC Professionals!

-What kind of companies are the investors you are presenting to looking for?
-What industries, startup stage, investment amount, etc.
+What kind of startups are the investors you will pitch to looking for?
+What industries, verticals, development stages, investment amount, etc.

 These are important details to know, as it will help you emphasize on the aspects of your business which are likely to be interesting to the investors you are speaking to.

-Investors are often exposed to hundreds of startups and investment opportunities each month.
+Each VC investor is often exposed to hundreds of startups and investment opportunities each month.
 Because of this, they often have a system (checkboxes of criteria they expect) that helps them narrow their choice down.
-It’s your job to hit as many of the checkboxes as possible.
+It’s your job to hit as many of the checkboxes in the investor's mind as possible.

-If you are participating in an InnMind pitching session, we will match you with investors who are likely to be interested in your project.
+If you are participating in an InnMind pitch session, we will match you with investors who are likely to be interested in your project according to your startup stage, vertical and other criteria.

-However, it’s still your job to make them interested.
+However, it’s still the founder's job to make them interested.

-2. Get your pitch deck ready for the time limit
+Get your startup pitch deck ready for the time limit

 In most pitching events you have two or five minutes to make your presentation.
 This is a very short time, so you should prepare accordingly.